OskarKamil/RelationshipCalendar/README.md

-# Relationship calendar
+# Birthday organiser

-A program that stores names, birthdays and anniversary for people.
-Mainly relationships
+A program that lets you add persons and their birthday.
+This program will display the age of the person in detail showing years, months, days.
+Also this program will let you add anniversaries of significant dates.